 Preparing for the Long Haul

 Overcoming Initial Hurdles

-As you progress on your coding journey, it’s essential to acknowledge and celebrate your achievements:
+As you advance on your coding journey, celebrating your progress is crucial:

 Wrapping Up How To Start Coding

 Starting from zero and delving into the world of coding is no small feat.
 It’s a journey filled with challenges, but also immense rewards.
 As you continue to explore, experiment, and evolve, remember that every line of code you write is a step forward.

 Embrace the continuous learning process, stay curious, and most importantly, enjoy the journey!
 The world of coding offers endless possibilities, and you’re just getting started.
 It will take time to build mastery in this space, just like anything else.

 I hope that after reading this article you feel more comfortable about how to start coding!
 If you’re looking to boost your learning, subscribe to my weekly newsletter for software engineering topics directly to your inbox!